Integrative Chronic Pain & Mind-Body Therapist

 My Approach

-I believe the body makes sense in the context of our lived experience.
+I believe the body makes sense in the context of your lived experience.

 I believe self-compassion is essential.

-And I believe that when the nervous system feels safe, authenticity naturally emerges.
+And I believe that when the nervous system feels safe, change happens naturally.

 Outside the Therapy Room

-I find joy in animals, nature, humor, and the ongoing adventure of parenting — one of the most challenging and meaningful roles I hold.
+I find joy in animals, nature, humor, and the ongoing adventures of parenting, which is one of the most challenging and meaningful roles I hold.

 If you’re ready to move beyond coping and begin addressing the root patterns driving your symptoms, I would be honored to support you.